 Apple and Amazon both manufacture smart home speakers with built-in voice assistant support.
 Amazon's Echo series offers well-designed wired speakers for home use in several sizes and price points to meet your needs.
 Naturally, they rely on Amazon's Alexa voice assistant instead of Apple's Siri.
 Also, they have more customization tools in general.

 While Apple's speakers are designed for easy integration with the Apple ecosystem, Google's speakers are designed with other Google products in mind.
 You'll find built-in Google Assistant rather than Siri and Chromecast built-in support rather than Apple AirPlay compatibility.
 These sleek wired-only home speakers are available at similar prices, though Google's speakers come with more customization tools.

 Apple produces premium smart speakers designed for home use and easy integration into your existing Apple ecosystem.
 However, they don't come with an EQ to customize their sound.
 Additionally, they're hard to pair with devices over Bluetooth, and some of their functions aren't compatible with Android devices.

-Apple offers a limited range of speakers with similar features.
-They generally have a Siri voice assistant built-in and need to be plugged into a power source to be used.
-They're compatible with Apple AirPlay for streaming audio content from an iPhone, but they can't easily be paired with devices via Bluetooth.
-Typically, they're not water or impact-resistant, since they're designed for home use.
+Apple speakers generally have a Siri voice assistant built-in and must be plugged into a power source.
+They're compatible with Apple AirPlay for streaming audio content from an iPhone, but you can't easily pair them with devices via Bluetooth.
+Typically, they're not water or impact-resistant since the manufacturer has designed them for home use.